 This little dinosaur lived in the same oasis environment as the recently described pterosaurs Keresdrakon vilsoni *and Caiuajara dobruskii ** measuring around a metre in length Berthasaura was no giant, but its fossilised remains, which were excavated from an outcrop overlooking a country road (Cruzeiro do Oeste Municipality, Paraná State), represent the most complete non-avian theropod known from the Cretaceous of Brazil.

-The discovery of this little dinosaur expands our knowledge of the palaeofauna associated with the Goio Êre Formation and demonstrates that members of the Ceratosauria were capable of evolving different feeding strategies away from meat-eating.
+The discovery of this little theropod dinosaur expands our knowledge of the palaeofauna associated with the Goio Êre Formation.
+It demonstrates that members of the Ceratosauria were capable of evolving different feeding strategies away from meat-eating.
 Although the research team cannot confirm the diet of Berthasaura they postulate that it could have been herbivorous or perhaps an omnivore.

 A Member of the Ceratosauria